apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Austria says Russia to cut off gas supplies on Saturday**
+**Sean 'Diddy' Combs is trying to obstruct his sex trafficking case, prosecutors say**

-You can read more about it [here](https://www.politico.eu/article/austria-russia-cut-off-gas-supplies-omv-karl-nehammer/).
+You can read more about it [here](https://abcnews.go.com/US/sean-diddy-combs-obstruct-sex-trafficking-case-prosecutors/story?id\\u003d115930458).

 ## Requirements
 - Python 3.8